todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

-# How to contribute to OSS projects
+# How to contribute to open source projects

 Building better relationships with the open source ecosystem has its own set of challenges, but it becomes easier if you have a clear plan to follow.
 Here are some guidelines to a number of practices that organizations can adopt.